gavinspotter/messenger/README.md

 #### react-hook-form

-react-hook-form is used to handle form inputs
+react-hook-form is used to handle form inputs.

+#### react-router-dom

+react-router-dom is used to handle routing with components like route, router, switch

 the messenger i created was one of the toughest problems i solved as a young developer coder.
 In fact i am still working on this project.
 People can send messages back and forth to one or even two people at a time in schemas called message boards.